 Do you forget to take your medicines?
 You are not alone.
 Here are some tips to help you remember to take your medicine.
+Always keep your pills in a place that is out of reach and away from children.

 Put your pills where you will see them.
 If you take a pill with breakfast, put your pills on the breakfast table.